Hanover-CS/HC24-Dale-Donnelly-Senior-Project/docs/bibiliography.md

 - The Open Movie Databse is an alternative to the TMDB API that is also free.
 However, it seems to be maintained by a smaller team, so some features are locked behind paywalls.

 ## [AngularJS](https://angularjs.org/)
-- A JavaScript framework develped an maintained by Google that is designed for dynamic webpages.
+- A JavaScript framework develped and maintained by Google that is designed for dynamic webpages.

 ## [React](https://react.dev/)
-- A JavaSCript framework that allows for UI to be built out of individual, reusable components.
+- A JavaScript framework that allows for UI to be built out of individual, reusable components.

 ## [Next](https://nextjs.org/)
 - A full-stack JavaScript framework that extends to functionality of React.
+- Next has alot of useful features and the reusable component syntax of React seems very effective.
+Some of the useful features that stood out include tools for dynamic urls, creating pages dynamically from formatted files, and hooking in outside data sources like databases or APIs.
+- The file structure necessary to utilize some features can be a little verbose and very heavily nested.
 ## [TypeScript](https://www.typescriptlang.org/)
 - An alternate language to JavaScript with all of the same functionality and the addition of strong type system for data.